 The compensation cost is accounted for under the fair value method.
 The fair value of the share options is estimated at the grant date using a Black-Scholes model, taking into account the terms and conditions upon which the share options were granted.
-The Company recognized compensation expense for the three-month periods and nine-month periods ended 30 September 2020 and 2019 were \$0, \$0, \$0 and \$0, respectively.
+The Company recognized compensation expense of \$0 and \$0 in the three-months periods ended 31 March 2021 and 2020, respectively.
 The following table lists the inputs to the model used for the plan: